PhonologicalCorpusTools/SLP-AA-old-/docs/source/terminology.rst

 Field and Slot
 ------------------

-Field refers to the square brackets numbered from 1 to 7.
-Slots are square boxes inside a field.
+"Field" refers to the square brackets numbered from 1 to 7.
+"Slots" are square boxes inside a field.
 Slot 1 in Field 1 is a global handshape option (see :ref:`global_handshape_options`) for forearm involvement.
 Field 2 to 7 are devoted to the thumb, thumb-finger contact, the index finger, the middle finger, the ring finger and the pinky finger, respectively.